akashbadone/akashbadone/README.md

 #  Akash Badone
-> A Full Stack Web Developer with a wide range of skills over 5+ years of brainStorming in IT industry
+> A Full Stack Web Developer with a wide range of skills and over 5+ years of brainStorming in the IT industry

 ## SkillStack
 - [x] Core PHP, CodeIgniter, Laravel, WordPress, MySQL / MariaDB